What is Bookbinding?

 Are there jobs in this field or is it more of hobby?

-There are not a great many bookbinders in Canada working full-time and earning their entire income from bookbinding, but there are some.
-Many earn a substantial portion of their income from binding.
+There are not a great many bookbinders in Canada working full-time and earning their entire income from bookbinding, but there are some who may earn a substantial portion of their income from binding.
 There are very few institutional or commercial jobs in hand bookbinding, but neither is it solely a hobby; for many it is something done for pleasure and often in conjunction with other art fields, such as calligraphy.

 Bookbinders in Canada have to set up for themselves and find work for themselves.
 They have to, in effect, become a small business and some in various parts of the country have successfully done so.